bharshal/ai-gan/README.md

 Please see [Flow](https://github.com/bharshal/ai-gan/blob/master/flow.png) for an idea of what it is.
 Also please see [Block diagram](https://github.com/bharshal/ai-gan/blob/master/block_diagram.png)

-Uses MTCNN for Face detection
+Uses MTCNN for Face detection.
-Uses DLib for face alignment
+Uses DLib for face alignment.
-Uses FaceNet for generating embeddings
+Uses FaceNet for generating embeddings.
-Uses pre-trained TF graph for speech recognition
+Uses pre-trained TF graph for speech recognition.

 * code to train speech model for your words can be provided if needed
 * no training of models required, only inference performed